gfzriesgos/deus/README.md

 ## What is it?

-This is the service to update a given expore file (as it is the output of the assetmaster script) and update the building and damage classes with given fragility functions and intensity values.
+This is the service to update a given exposure file (as it is the output of the assetmaster script) and update the building and damage classes with given fragility functions and intensity values.

 ## Inputs

 ### Intensity Map

 The intensity map should be given in a format of a USGS shakemap.
-It contains a regular grid for a given area and the intesity values (the PGA) for each cell value.
+It contains a regular grid for a given area and the intensity values (the PGA) for each cell value.
 It can also contain heights in case of a tsunami simulation.

-### Expore Model
+### Exposure Model

-The expore model can be treated like a table.
+The exposure model can be treated like a table.
-It lists spatial cells with the the different building classes and the number of buildings in each class.
+It lists spatial cells with the different building classes and the number of buildings in each class.

 | Class | n   |